 \subsubsection{Membership inference attacks from centralized setting.}

-It is worth noting that all the membership inference attacks that do not require \textbf{shadow models} can be applied to FL setting as well. \textbf{Shadow model} is a commonly used technique in membership inferences and by this technique, the attacker is able to train models similar to the target model using data drawn from the same distribution of the training data of the target model.
+It is worth noting that all the membership inference attacks that do not require \textit{shadow models} can be applied to FL setting as well. \textit{Shadow models} are a commonly used technique in membership inference attacks, and allow the attacker =to train models similar to the target model using data drawn from the same distribution of the training data of the target model.
 Thus, shadow models enable attackers to collect any information necessary for membership inference, for example, what the loss would be for one instance if this instance is not included in training.

 \citet{yeom2018privacy} presented a theoretical analysis on privacy leakage based on prediction loss.
-They showed that the generalization gap between training accuracy and testing accuracy could serve as a lower bound for MI attack accuracy, as the attacker predicts member if and only if the model's prediction is correct.
+They showed that the generalization gap between training accuracy and testing accuracy could serve as a lower bound for MI attack accuracy, as the attacker predicts the member if and only if the model's prediction is correct.
 Besides, they proposed a threshold attack based on prediction loss, and the attacker predicts member if and only if the prediction loss is lower than the threshold, since the loss of members is generally lower than the loss of non-members.